 Expectations for Recipients:

 - All recipients must provide a brief, progress report of their project, detailing products and actions resulting from their work.
-The report will be due in May.
+The report will be due on May 19, 2017.

-- All recipients must publicly share their product in an appropriate venue; unless another venue is identified, it will be assumed that you will commit to an on-campus research presentation/poster session, or other suitable venue, scheduled for the following year.
+- All recipients must publicly share their product in an appropriate venue; unless another venue is identified, it will be assumed that you will commit to an on-campus research presentation/poster session, or other suitable venue, scheduled for the 2017-2018.

 All submissions and questions regarding the RFP should be forwarded to Michele King.